You want smart political talk without the meltdowns?

 And you can go to the initial report that was just put out by the National Transportation Safety Board that tells line by line for the layman person to read that that actually occurred.

-So pointing fingers to President Trump and saying that he uh did not do what he needed to do to help prevent these types of incidences to occur is really a very poor leadership approach, in my opinion.
+So pointing fingers to President Trump and saying that he did not do what he needed to do to help prevent these types of incidences to occur is really a very poor leadership approach, in my opinion.

-We are we have to stop talking about how we're going to improve things, how we need to improve things.
+Look, I've been asked a couple of times already, we have to stop talking about how we're going to improve things, how we need to improve things.

 We need to go back and reevaluate.